holographicSol/pyportplexed/README.md

 Any daemons spawned should be almost constantly in use otherwise destroy them if you will not be using them for even around a second.
 Then make more when you need them again.

+The daemons are networked I/O devices with infiite power thanks and due to eval().